freenas/freenas-docs/userguide/jails.rst

 mechanism, which links data that resides outside of the jail as a storage area within a jail.

+|ui-chevron-right| :menuselection:`--> MOUNT POINTS`
-The :guilabel:`Mount points` section of a jail shows any added storage and allows adding more storage.
+shows any added storage and allows adding more storage.

 .. note:: A jail must have a :guilabel:`STATE` of *down* before adding a new mount point.
 Click |ui-chevron-right| and